Labeeb1234/px4_drone/README.md

       				- same param as 8th but pos reward params changed
             		- altitude overshoot termination condition
                 	- no dynamic reward weight changing yet!
-                 	- doing this training using the last trained weights of 8th training iteration
+                 	- doing this training using the last trained weights of 8th training iteration  ---> maybe best to train from scratch
                   	- I think I might have accidently trained it to go to pose :/
+				- 10th training
+            		- all params and settings same as 8th training iteration

 **Last Updated**: Jun 2026
 **Repository**: [Labeeb1234/px4_drone](https://github.com/Labeeb1234/px4_drone) branch <feat/rl_quadcoptor_controller>